SaschaKubisch/EcoTRONomy/README.md

 # EcoTRONomy

 EcoTRONomy is an innovative project that integrates carbon offsetting mechanisms into the TRON blockchain.
-This project leverages the power of blockchain technology to enable liquidity and versatility of carbon credits by bridging them to the TRON ecosystem.
+This project leverages the power of blockchain technology to enable liquidity and versatility of carbon credits by tokenizing and bridging them to the TRON ecosystem.

 ## 🚀 Features